jdiamond/TradeCraft/README.txt

 Diamond,264,1:64,0:0

 If you click on a sign above an empty chest, you'll see a message saying what the exchange rates for both buying and selling are.
+This is only necessary for infinite stores since player-owned stores have to display their exchange rates on the sign.